 Boeheim speaks to returning junior Howard when he said, “He works hard, he’s getting better.
 We’ll see what he can do.
 I think he’s improved.
 I think he’s shooting the ball better.
 He was a little rusty; obviously he didn't play this summer.
 I don’t think that hurt him that much ‘cause he’s had plenty game experience, but I think that he’s a much better player this year at this stage than he was last year.”

 Recounting last year’s team and its record (19-15, 10-8), Boeheim said they were good but it took too long to get started.
 He explains they lost early games they couldn't afford to lose.
-He stressed the fact that the ACC is the best league in the country, and winning 10 games in the conference is no small feat.
+He also stressed the fact that the ACC is the best league in the country, and winning 10 games in the conference is no small feat.

 The Orange have had to work a lot of new players into their system over the years and with the one-and-done rule currently in effect, it is a fact that everybody relies on young players in college basketball.